dominik-stec/Software_Testing_PJA/lab_7_Robot/README.md

 <!-- [![browser][browser]][browser]
  -->

-When tests will end without fails we can see tests pass summary into command line.
+When tests will end with or without fails we can see tests pass summary into command line.

 <img src="images/test_cmd.png" width="500"/>